wrench-project/eduwrench/web/_pedagogic_modules/pdcc/distributed_computing/include_client_server/client_server_basics.md

 **[A.3.2.q1.1]** Assuming that the task can use only 1 core, which server should be used?

-**[A.3.2.q1.2]** Assuming now that the task can run on any number of cores, always with 100% parallel efficiency, which server would be used?
+**[A.3.2.q1.2]** Assuming now that the task is data-parallel and can run on any number of cores, always with 100% parallel efficiency, which server would be used?

-**[A.3.2.q1.3]** It turns out the parallel efficiency of the task is not 100%.
-You observe that on Server #1 the entire execution takes 15 sec.
+**[A.3.2.q1.3]** It turns out the parallel efficiency of the data-parallel task is not 100%.
+You observe that on Server #1 the execution, using all 4 cores, takes 15 sec.
 What is the task's parallel efficiency?

-**[A.3.2.q1.4]** Assuming that the task's parallel efficiency is 60%, what should the network bandwidth to Server #1 be for both servers to achieve the exact same task  execution times?
+**[A.3.2.q1.4]** Assuming that the task's parallel efficiency is 60% regardless of the number of cores, what should the network bandwidth to Server #1 be for both servers to complete the task in the  same amount of time (including the time to get the task's input data)?

+---